tmbuza/iMAP/README.md

 ```{}
 bash ./code/03_imapClassifySEQ_driver.bash
 ```
 > You may see a lot of WARNINGS, It is safe to ignore them.

-> The program is set to remove all temporary files after completeing processing the sequences.
-If no file found you may see an error message that reads: *rm: cannot remove '*.temp': No such file or directory*
+Also, the program is set to remove all temporary files after processing the sequences.
+If no any temporary file found you will see an error message that reads: *rm: cannot remove '*.temp': No such file or directory*.
+Just ignore it.

 <br>

 ### OTU clustering, Taxonomy assignement and preliminary analysis (Mothur)